zacfrulloni/DepositYourEth---Smart-Contract/README.md

 # DepositYourEth---Smart-Contract
 DepositYourEth is a smart contract that can be used to transact ether between metamask accounts.
-It is run on the rinkeby test network by using a infura api, no real ether is transacted.
+It is run on the rinkeby test network using an infura api, no real ether is transacted.
 For this case I have used deposits sent from tenants to a landlord.
 The ether can only be withdrawn from the landlord address.
 Steps to Reproduce: